kipper0508/-Auto_NCU-CSIE_Classroom_Reservation-/README.md

         * Target mode-> "sign_online_day" : "using_classroom_day"
         * or use "EVERY" tag
             * Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday
+            * Default reserve the week after next
-        * DO NOT Use "EVERY" and Target mode together in one
+        * If "EVERY" tag and Target mode is in conflict, default using Target mode setting
     * cid table
         * A203 : 6
         * A204 : 7